thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2018-04-26-announcing-new-robotics-residents.markdown

 [Watch the entire conversation](https://www.youtube.com/watch?v=CBxfyqS8LGM) where Heather and Chelsea speak on the social, technological, and economic ramifications of Artificial Intelligence, and on the practical applications of machine learning.

 {% include image file='suppressed-images.png'
-   caption='Heather Dewey-Hagborg and Chelsea Manning at the University of Michigan' %}
+   alt='Heather Dewey-Hagborg and Chelsea Manning' caption='Heather Dewey-Hagborg and Chelsea Manning at the University of Michigan' %}

 While in her residency at Thoughtworks, Heather partnered with Thoughtworks designer Sholi Kanungo to create the graphic short story, [Suppressed Images](https://suppressedimages.net/), illustrating her collaboration with Chelsea Manning and imagining what future might unfold around artificial intelligence and DNA surveillance.

 ## Updates from Art-A-Hack™ Alumni